ielvisd/eqara/pedagogy.md

 ### Chapter 15.
 Developing Automaticity

 *   **Automation of Skills:** Automaticity frees WM for higher-level thought.
-Math Academy requires sufficient practice on skills to reach a **baseline mastery** threshold before layering on a new topic, and uses **frequent timed quizzes** with remedial follow-up to check for and enforce automaticity on foundational facts and procedures.
+Effective systems require sufficient practice on skills to reach a **baseline mastery** threshold before layering on a new topic, and use **frequent timed quizzes** with remedial follow-up to check for and enforce automaticity on foundational facts and procedures.

 ### Chapter 16.
 Layering and Chapter 17.
 Non-Interference